Skip to content

 FAQ

-• How do I load my old SYS-EX (.syx) preset banks?
+• How do I import SYS-EX (.SYX) files?

-• How can I save my presets?
+• How can I save my Programs! to INT RAM?

 • How can I automate the plugin’s buttons and sliders?

-• You can NOT directly select buttons or sliders from the GUI to assign them to a controller.
+You can NOT directly select buttons or sliders from the GUI to assign them to a controller.
 You should use your DAW’s VST automation parameter listing for the plugin and choose from there.

-• Note: DAW automation is not visible on GUI!
+Note: DAW automation is not visible on GUI!

-• How do I load Floppy Disk Images (.img, .hfe, .dsk, .eda)?
+• How do I load Floppy Disk Images (.IMG, .HFE, .DSK, .EDA)?

-• How do I save my stuff to Floppy Disk Images (.img, .hfe, .dsk, .eda)?
+• How do I save my stuff to Floppy Disk Images (.IMG, .HFE, .DSK, .EDA)?

 • Here you can find an SD-1 formatted empty hfe disk image.
 (1.44 MB) Thanks to Headroom for it.